QualiTorque/terraform-provider-torque/docs/resources/repository_space_association.md

 ### Optional

-- `access_token` (String) Personal Access Token (PAT) to authenticate with to the repository.
+- `access_token` (String, Deprecated) Personal Access Token (PAT) to authenticate with to the repository.
 Credentials will be automatically created with the specified token, or use existing credentials instead.
 - `branch` (String) Repository branch to use for blueprints and automation assets
 - `credential_name` (String) The name of existing credentials to use.